ASEAN-Build-The-Earth/ASEAN-Docs/docs.intro/getting-started/visiting.md

 This is the main server where our Official Builders use to build the Earth.
 You can visit our build sites such as `Kuala Lumpur`, `Bangkok`, `Ho Chi Minh`, `Jakarta, Manila`, `Singapore`,... here.

-:::danger Bedrock Edition is not supported in the master server This is because of the coordinates being too big for bedrock clients to handle
+:::tip Bedrock Edition is supported in the master server After our latest update, we finally found a work around to support our Bedrock clients
 :::

-:::tip We support 1.20 Minecraft
+:::tip We support 1.21 Minecraft
-Since we support 1.20 Minecraft you can join on any version from 1.20.1 to 1.20.4 and you do not need the BTE Modpack
+Since we support 1.21 Minecraft, you can join on any version from 1.21.1 to 1.21.5 and you do not need the BTE Modpack
 :::